Battle of El Agheila: German–Italian retreat: Cyrenaica

-Benghazi was occupied by the British on 20 November and three days later, the Axis forces retreated from Agedabia and fell back to Mersa Brega.
-During their withdrawal to Mersa Brega, Axis forces faced many difficulties, including British air superiority.
-The Desert Air Force (DAF) attacked Axis columns crowded on the coast road and short of fuel.
-To delay the British advance, Axis sappers laid mines in the Mersa Brega area; steel helmets were buried to mislead the British "Polish mine detectors".
+Benghazi was occupied by the Eighth Army on 20 November and three days later, the Axis forces retreated from Agedabia to Mersa Brega.
+During their withdrawal to Mersa Brega, Axis forces faced many difficulties, including Allied air superiority.
+The Desert Air Force (DAF) attacked Axis columns that were crowded on the coast road and short of fuel.
+To delay the Eighth Army advance, Axis sappers laid mines in the Mersa Brega area; steel helmets were buried to create false readings on the mine detectors used by the Eighth Army.

-For much of the pursuit to El Agheila, the British were uncertain of Rommel's intentions.
+For much of the pursuit to El Agheila, the Eighth Army commanders were uncertain of Rommel's intentions.
 They had been caught out in earlier campaigns by an opponent that had drawn them in and then counter-attacked.
-Montgomery had intended to build the morale of the Eighth Army by banishing the habit of defeat and retreat and the 1st Armoured Division and 2nd New Zealand Division were held at Bardia, resting and providing a defence.
+Montgomery had intended to build the morale of the Eighth Army by banishing the habit of defeat and retreat.
+The 1st Armoured Division and 2nd New Zealand Division were held at Bardia, resting and providing a defence.
 Despite Rommel's concerns of entrapment by a rapid Allied advance across the Cyrenaica bulge, Montgomery was aware that an extended and isolated force could also be vulnerable, as in early 1941 and early 1942.
 When a reconnaissance force of armoured cars was sent across country, it was delayed by waterlogged ground.
-Signals intelligence revealed to the Eighth Army that the Panzerarmee was virtually immobilised by lack of fuel, prompting Montgomery to order a stronger force to be sent across country.
+Signals intelligence revealed to the Eighth Army that the Panzerarmee was virtually immobilised by lack of fuel, prompting Montgomery to order a stronger force to move cross-country.
 Having heard of the presence of the reconnaissance force, Rommel brought forward his retirement from Benghazi and was able to brush the armoured cars aside, untroubled by the stronger force which had yet to arrive.